Flight-free from the UK to Europe

 Ibiza

-How to travel by train from London to Copenhagen, Denmark
+How to travel by train from London to Sicily, Italy

-It is possible to travel flight-free by train from London to Copenhagen in with just one overnight stop en route by travelling on Eurostar from London St Pancras via Brussels, Cologne and Hamburg.
+Travel flight-free by train from London to Sicily with just one overnight stop en route by travelling on Eurostar from London St Pancras via Paris, Milan (overnight) and Naples then down to Sicily, or take the train to Milan and catch the sleeper service to Sicily.

-Flight-free travel by train from London to Copenhagen:
+Flight-free travel by train from London to Sicily:

 Tickets provided by Trainline, which allows you to buy tickets for multiple train operators in multiple European countries.
 It does charge a small booking fee, but offers several useful facilities, such as a free email alert service to let you know as soon as bookings open for your chosen route so you can snap up the cheapest tickets when they become available.